mayasharma2110/Name-the-element/README.md

 ### Acknowledgments

-* Code Institute for teaching me the basics of HTML, CSS, bootstrap, JavaScript and jQuery to allow me to create this website.
+* Code Institute for teaching me the basics of HTML, CSS, Bootstrap, JavaScript and jQuery to allow me to create this website.

 * My mentor Antonio Rodriguez who helped provide feedback on this website and improvements that could be made.